UbiquityRobotics/ubiquity_main/README.md

         git clone https://github.com/UbiquityRobotics/ros_arduino_bridge.git
         git clone https://github.com/UbiquityRobotics/joystick_input.git
         git clone https://github.com/UbiquityRobotics/fiducials.git
-        # Optional for Wayne's stuff right now:
+        # Optional for Wayne's experimental config file stuff right now:
         git clone http://github.com/UbiquityRobotics/robot-configurations.git
         (cd ~/catkin_ws ; catkin_make)

 30. Set your git user name and E-mail address:

+        # We should modify Kurt's configurations stuff to do this:
         git config --global user.email "your.email@whatever"
         git config --global user.name "First Last"

     where you fill in the appropriate fields in the quotes.

-31. Setup the baud rate on the serial port by adding the stty line to rc.local.
-Add the line at the end just before the exit 0.
+31. Setup the baud rate on the serial port by adding the stty line to `rc.local`.
+Add the line at the end just before the `exit 0`.

+        # We still need to do this automagically:
         sudo vi /etc/rc.local
         stty -F /dev/ttyAMA0  115200

 32. Remove delays if you want to avoid 2 minute bootup sleeps that are not really a RasPi issue.

         sudo vi /etc/init/failsafe.conf
-        Now remove the 40 and 59 sec sleeps right after message 'Waiting for network configuration'
+        # Now remove the 40 and 59 sec sleeps right after message
+        # 'Waiting for network configuration'

 ### Installing USB WiFi dongles:

 The are two common USB WiFi dongles.
-One is based on the Realtek 8192 chip set and the other is based on the 8188 chips set.
+One is based on the Realtek 8192 chip set and the other is based on the Realtek 8188 chips set.
 The 8192 seems to work rather well, but the 8188 seems to cause more problems.

 1. Remove the the persistent rules UDev rule: